 When I was in seventh grade, I was obsessed with rainbows.
-I had no idea they were associated with the LGBTQ community until the day I was wearing my favorite rainbow baby tee (RIP) and some girl waltzed up to me and announced, "Rainbows are gay!"
+I had no idea they were associated with LGBTQ+ communities until the day I was wearing my favorite rainbow baby tee (RIP) and some girl waltzed up to me and announced, "Rainbows are gay!"

-According to the History Channel, the first rainbow flag was made by Gilbert Baker in 1978, and commissioned by Harvey Milk, for San Francisco’s Gay Freedom Day Parade.
-Back then, the common visual association for the LGBTQ community was the pink triangle, a symbol the Nazis had used to call people out for their sexuality.
+According to the History Channel, Harvey Milk, one of the country’s first openly gay elected officials, commissioned artist Gilbert Baker to create the first rainbow flag for San Francisco’s Gay Freedom Day Parade.
+Back then, the common visual association for LGBTQ+ communities was the pink triangle, a symbol the Nazis had used to signal people’s sexuality.
 Baker instead created the rainbow flag to represent diversity and harmony.

 Baker knew the symbol for pride had to be the rainbow.
 “Until we had a flag, the symbol for our movement was the pink triangle, which was put on us by Hitler and the Nazis,” Baker told Refinery29 in 2015, two years before he passed away.
 “The triangle came from a very negative, terrible place.
 We needed something that expressed our beauty, our soul, our love — that came from us and wasn’t put on us.”